Invariance of plurigenera and good minimal models: Relative Iitaka fibrations

-\begin{theorem}[{\cite[Theorem 2.10]{BBS}}] Let $X$ be a normal projective $S$-scheme and let $D$ be a $\bQ$-Cartier $\bQ$-divisor on $X$.
-Then the following are equivalent. \begin{enumerate} \item $D$ is semiample over $S$; \item there is a contraction of $S$-schemes $f\colon X\to Z$ such that $f$ is the $S$-morphism induced by $|mD/S|$ for all sufficiently divisible $m$; \item There is a contraction of $S$-schemes $f\colon X\to Z$ such that $D\sim_{\mathbb{Q}} f^{*}A$ where $A$ is an ample $\mathbb{Q}$-divisor. \end{enumerate} \end{theorem}
+\begin{theorem}[{\cite[Theorem 2.1.26]{La1}}] Let $X$ be an integral normal proper $B$-scheme and let $D$ be a $\bQ$-Cartier $\bQ$-divisor on $X$.
+Then the following are equivalent. \begin{itemize} \item $D$ is semiample over $B$; \item there is a contraction of $B$-schemes $f\colon X\to Z$ such that $f$ is the morphism induced by $|mD/B|$ for all sufficiently divisible $m$; \item There is a contraction of $B$-schemes $f \colon X \to Z$ such that $D\sim_{\bQ,B}f^*A$ where $A$ is a $\bQ$-divisor which is ample over $B$. \end{itemize} \end{theorem}

-The contraction $f$ is the same in points (b) and (c) of \autoref{t-semiamplefibration}, and it is the Iitaka fibration of $D$.
+\begin{remark}[Section rings and ample models] The contraction $f$ is the same in points (b) and (c) of \autoref{t-semiamplefibration}, and it is the Iitaka fibration of $D$ (also called the \textit{semiample contraction of D}).
+Since $D$ is semiample, then the \textit{section ring}